Head of EBR school board's transportation resigns seven months after bus fiasco

 BATON ROUGE — The head of transportation for East Baton Rouge Parish schools resigned Monday after seven months on the job.
 His tenure began with the weeks-long shortage of bus drivers and a two-day sickout by drivers protesting low wages.

-Kelvin Ridgley said he would no longer be held responsible for the problems that threw the start of the current academic year into turmoil.
-He sent an email to interim Superintendent Adam Smith, Chief of Human Resources Nichola Hall and interim Chief of Operations John McCann saying he was quitting.
+Former transportation head Kelvin Ridgley said he would no longer be held responsible for the problems that threw the start of the current academic year into turmoil.
+WBRZ obtained an email sent by Ridgely to interim Superintendent Adam Smith, Chief of Human Resources Nichola Hall and interim Chief of Operations John McCann saying he was quitting.

 “I have always said that no matter what, I would do this job with a smile on my face and the day I can’t, would be my last," Ridgley wrote.